-Two bigger waterfalls in Soča Valley are Virje and Boka.
-Boka Waterfall (Slap Boka) with the height of 106 metres is the highest in Slovenia.
-It can even be seen from the road, but there’s also a short walking trail to a viewpoint.
+Two most famous waterfalls in the Soča Valley are Virje and Boka.
+Boka Waterfall (Slap Boka) can even be seen from the road, but there’s also a short walking trail to a viewpoint.
 It’s not possible to go close to the waterfall though.

 Virje Waterfall (Slap Virje) is smaller and also a bit more hidden, but you can go really close to it – even swim in the pools.
-Okay, they are damn cold, of course, but it’s quite a pretty pool!
 There’s a short trail leading to the waterfall from Plužna.

 Is it worth driving through Triglav?

 Our answer is a confident yes.
 Even a one day drive is enough to complete the route from Bled to Kobarid and get a taste of the beauty of Triglav National Park.
-Altogether we spent 5 days in the park, but we still feel we’ve only got a taste of what it has to offer.
+But we recommend at least a couple of days for this drive.
+It’s not worth hurrying here.